-The Kitgum Savings and Credit Co-operative Organization (SACCO), is huge, comparable to others of its caliber countrywide.
+The Kitgum Savings and Credit Co-operative Organization (SACCO), comparable to others of its caliber countrywide.
 It is the biggest in the Northern Region, which has more than 200 SACCOs; and it even dwarfs its associates in the West Nile region.

 The Kitgum SACCO has more than 17,000 members.
 These are spread in the four districts in the part of Northern sub-region that comprises of: Kitgum, Agago, Pader and Lamwo.
 The SACCO was formed and registered in 2001.
 Some of its members are outside the four districts and others still, in the Diaspora.